ardalis/Specification/docs/usage/use-specification-repository-pattern.md

 # How to use Specifications with the Repository Pattern

-Specifications shine when combined with the [Repository Pattern](https://deviq.com/design-patterns/repository-pattern), a sample generic implementation of which is included in this NuGet package.
-For the purpose of this walkthrough, the repository can be thought of as a simple data access abstraction over a collection of entities.
-In this example, the entity for a `Hero`, the repository implementation, and its interface are defined below.
+If you're inclined to use the [Repository Pattern](https://deviq.com/design-patterns/repository-pattern), the specifications can help eliminate the common pain points and reduce the number of methods in the repositories.
+This library exposes an `ISpecificationEvaluator` evaluator implementation for EF Core and EF 6, which can be utilized to build the desired queries.
+The default evaluator implementation is a stateless object, and a singleton instance can be retrieved through `SpecificationEvaluator.Default`.

+Let's assume we have the following entity.

 ```csharp
 public class Hero